Stabilo Original Colored Pencils

 If you decide to go with a set rather than singles, they will come packaged in a pretty standard metal box that you are likely used to seeing from Stabilo.
 Inside the box is a thin plastic insert with grooves that allows you to lay the pencils down next to each other for easy identification.
 It also helps to stop them from stacking up on top of each other (a common complaint of cardboard boxes).

 Overall, it is a safe look.
-We have certainly seen more attractive pencils and cases but at these price point, we can’t complain too much.
+We have certainly seen more attractive pencils and cases but at this price point, we can’t complain too much.

 Cost – 4/5